Hamiltonicity of doubly semi-equivelar maps on the torus: Hamiltonicity of doubly semi-equivelar maps on the torus

-Here, we construct $M(i,j,k)$ representation of $M$ by first cutting $M$ along a black coloured cycle of type $J_1$ and then cutting it along the green coloured cycle of type $J_1$ where the beginning adjacent face to the black cycle $J_1$ is a quadrangle.
+Now, construct $M(i,j,k)$ representation of $M$ by first cutting $M$ along a black colored cycle of type $J_1$ and then cutting it along the green colored cycle of type $J_1$, where without loss of generality, let the beginning adjacent face to the base horizontal cycle is a quadrangle.

 \begin{lem} A DSEM $M$ of type $[3^2.4.3.4:3.4.6.4]$ admits an $M(i,j,k)$-representation iff the following holds: $(i)$ $j$ even and $i=4m$, $m \in \mathbb{N} $, $(ii)$ number of vertices of $M(i,j,k) = 3ij/2 \geq 12 $, $(iii)$ $ k \in \{4r: 0 \leq r < i/4\}$.